 Her company’s recent books include “The Oracle Year”, by Charles Soule, “Miss You”, by Kate Eberlen, and “Royce Rolls”, by Margaret Stohl.

-18. Lucienne Diver with Knight Agency – New York, NY
+18. Lucienne Diver with Knight Agency –Madison, GA

 This might be more of a long shot, but Lucienne is worth investigating.
 She has sold over seven hundred titles and worked with every major publisher.
 Lucienne has built her client list of more than forty authors from all across the commercial fiction genres, including fantasy, science fiction, romance, romantica, suspense and young adult.
 Her authors have been honored with many awards and they have appeared on the New York Times and USA Today bestseller lists.